ioadejuwon/diabetes-ML-pred/README.md

-# diabates-ML-project

-🩺 Diabetes Prediction using Machine Learning
+#🩺 Diabetes Prediction using Machine Learning (diabates-ML-project)
 This project aims to predict the likelihood of diabetes in patients using machine learning models, based on medical history and health-related metrics.
 It was developed as part of my undergraduate research at Redeemer's University and has since been improved upon as I’ve continued to grow in the field of data science.

 🔍 Problem Statement